What information is included in a pathology report?

 Clinical information

 The next part of the report often contains patient information that was provided by the doctor who removed the tissue sample.
-This may include a medical history and special requests made to the pathologist.
+This may include a medical history and any special requests that were made to the pathologist.

-For example, if a lymph node sample is being removed from a patient known to have cancer in another organ, the doctor will note the type of the original cancer.
-This information is often useful in guiding the pathologist’s selection of special tests that may be needed to find out whether any cancer in that lymph node is a metastasis (spread) from the original cancer or a new cancer that started in the lymph node.
+For example, if a lymph node sample was removed from a person known to have cancer in another organ, the doctor will note the type of the original cancer.
+This can be useful in helping the pathologist choose which tests to do to find out if any cancer in that lymph node is the result of spread of the original cancer, or if it’s a new cancer that started in the lymph node.

 Gross description

-The next part of the report is called the gross description.
-In medicine, “gross” means seen without a microscope.
-This is what the pathologist sees by simply looking at, measuring, and feeling the tissue sample.
+The gross description is what the pathologist sees by simply looking at, measuring, and feeling the tissue sample (as opposed to looking at it under a microscope).

-For a small biopsy, this description is a few sentences listing its size, color, and consistency.
+For a small biopsy, this description is often a few sentences noting its size, color, and consistency.
 This section also records the number of tissue-containing cassettes submitted for processing.

-Larger biopsy or tissue specimens, such as a mastectomy for breast cancer, will have much longer descriptions including the size of the entire piece of tissue, size of the cancer, how close the cancer is to the nearest surgical margin (edge) of the specimen, how many lymph nodes were found in the underarm area, and the appearance of the non-cancer tissue.
+Larger biopsy or tissue samples, such as a mastectomy for breast cancer, will have much longer descriptions, including the size of the entire sample, the size of the tumor, how close it is to the nearest surgical margin (edge) of the sample, how many lymph nodes were found in the underarm area, and the appearance of the non-cancer tissue.
 A summary of exactly where tissue was taken from is also included.

 Microscopic description